Merchant cash advance marketing guidelinesPrivate preview

 Sample copy

 This is only applicable if you send offer emails from the Stripe Capital API.
-You don’t need to take any action if you use Stripe hosted no-code emails for loan offers.
+You don’t need to take any action if you use Stripe hosted no-code emails for financing offers.

-We suggest taking a look at the samples below for insights on how to market MCAs.
+We suggest taking a look at the samples below for insights on how to market your financing program, which can be used for all financing offers, including loans and MCAs.

 Program landing page